Innova: Reference in sustainability at COP-26

 Integrated Policies

-Innova, a petrochemical manufacturer of processed plastics for the Brazilian and international markets, aims to generate value and a positive impact throughout its business chain.
+Innova, a petrochemical and processed plastics industry for the Brazilian and global markets, aims to generate value and a positive impact throughout its business chain.
+Our commitment to continuous improvement in products and processes is based on the safety and health of our employees and third parties, as well as environmental protection and climate impact mitigation.

-• To establish a relationship of trust and transparency with customers, partners, and communities
+• Establish a relationship of trust and transparency with customers, partners and communities, based on the pillars of our Integrated Management System (IMS);

-• To encourage the participation and engagement of our employees in the Company’s values and objectives, fostering their development and training on an ongoing basis;
+• Encourage the participation and engagement of our employees in the Company’s values and objectives, continuously fostering their development and training;

 Social Responsibility